FAForever/wiki-pages/FAQ/Client-Setup.md

 ~/faf/run "%s"
 ```

-## Any other Distro's
+## Other Distros
-Their is also this [Video](https://www.youtube.com/watch?v=Rv3ZXA4FNFk) if you need a visial aid.
+There is also this [Video](https://www.youtube.com/watch?v=Rv3ZXA4FNFk) if you need a visial aid.

-You will need to adapt Step 1 & Step 9 if you are unsure please ask on the FAF Discord in #Technical-Help
+You will need to adapt step 1 and step 9.
+If you are unsure please ask on the FAF Discord in #technical-help